 Discover Jervis Bay's underwater wild side on a marine adventure during your stay.
 World-class Booderee National Park is home to the snorkelling hotspot of Murrays Beach and the extremely Instagrammable Hole in the Wall.
 The more daring water babies might want to swap the snorkel kit for some scuba gear instead.
 With over 220 species of fish that live in the bay, we wouldn't blame you for wanting to check out some incredible underwater habitats!
 The expert team at Crest Diving will guide you through the rocky reefs on an unforgettable aquatic discovery.
 If swimming deep in the water isn't really your thing, then opt for a calm and scenic paddleboarding tour of the bay instead.
 Making your way atop a paddleboard is an excellent way of getting to know the shoreline and we have many stand up paddleboarding operators to show you the ropes.
 A really special treat is a sunset paddle experience of Jervis Bay, where the sea life below puts on a stunning night time spectacle.

 Lap up the luxury for the day and hire your own private boat to explore the bay.
 Jervis Bay Sailing Charters and Discover Jervis Bay offer private charters, complete with your very own private skipper.
 Head out for just the morning, sail around for the entire day or spoil yourself to a relaxing evening boat trip as you watch the sun set over the glorious, pristine waters.
-To keep the indulgence going, why not let Hyams Beach Hampers organise a gourmet picnic filled with the finest regional produce?
-They'll do all the hard work gathering delicious ingredients and even bring your gastronomic goodies to the beach for you!
+To keep the indulgence going, why not let Dwayne and Amelia from Miritja Mundya provide you with a delicious grazing box filled with delicious, Indigenous-inspired produce?
+They'll do all the hard work gathering the ingredients and even bring your gastronomic goodies to wherever you are!

 Marine Life Encounters